 In other words, as they pass around the edge of an obstacle, waves tend to spread out their energy in a circular arc into undisturbed waters and lose intensity.

 The wavefront that didn't encounter an obstacle will proceed at its normal speed.

-However, it's important to stress that protection from diffracted waves is related to both the shape of the obstacle and to the length of the incident waves.
+However, it's important to stress that protection from diffracted waves is related to both the shape of the obstacle and the length of the incident waves.